Alcohol & Other Drugs

 Unfortunately party fights and alcohol fuelled violence have made big news headlines in recent years.
 With this growing concern, what can you do as a young person to stay safe and be aware of those around you?

-In 2012, an Australian Bureau of Statistics study found that “49% of all men aged 18 years and over and 41% of all women aged 18 years and over had experienced violence since the age of 15”.
-Of these victims, 65% reported that alcohol or other drugs contributed to the assault.
+The Australian Bureau of Statistics Personal Safety Survey found that “42% of all men aged 18 years and over and 37% of all women aged 18 years and over had experienced violence since the age of 15”.
+Of these victims, 61% reported that alcohol or other drugs contributed to the assault.

 - Someone has already tried to start a fight with you or a mate